 Where can I watch VHS videotapes?

-You may use any of the PCs or Macs in the library to watch a DVD, although you may find the Macs in the ITech Media Lab best suited for this purpose since they have larger screens.
-Headphones may be borrowed at the Circulation Desk.
+You may use any of the PCs or Macs in the Library to watch a DVD, although you may find the Macs in the ITech Media Lab best suited for this purpose since they have larger screens.
+Headphones and external DVD drives may be borrowed at the Circulation Desk.

 How do I access the wireless network in Skillman or Kirby?